outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - yes, there's more torture, every day Im on my diet Im going to torment you with my achievements

-  - finish applying understanding-based analysis of workflows (organize by problem-solving intent fulfilled, core interaction function fulfilled, etc)
+  - finish applying systematization of solution automation

   - merge examples in implementation_examples from various patents
     - identify any examples missing from patents in docs/tasks by diffing patent spec texts